munificent/craftinginterpreters/book/strings.md

 type being created.

 Then it initializes the Obj state -- right now, that's just the type tag.
-This function returns to `allocateString()` which finishes initializing the ObjString fields. <span name="viola">*Voilà*</span>, we can compile and execute string literals.
+This function returns to `allocateString()`, which finishes initializing the ObjString fields. <span name="viola">*Voilà*</span>, we can compile and execute string literals.